 Exterior Changes

 The exterior of Reed Brothers Dodge had undergone many changes since 1915.
-This is a collection of the various exterior changes the dealership made throughout its almost 100-year history. (click on images to enlarge)
+The Gulf Oil Company was a pioneer in gas station architecture and changed the look of its stations frequently over the years.
+Reed Brothers’ Gulf Gasoline Station underwent several alterations over the course of 55 years that were built to follow changing corporate design aesthetics.
+This is a collection of the various exterior changes the dealership made at the Veirs Mill Rd/Rockville Pike location. (click on images to enlarge)

 Original 1915 Rockville Garage located at the intersection of Veirs Mill Road and Rockville Pike.
 The sign on the right side of the Garage reads Gasoline, Fisk Tires and Supplies.
 Note the single gas pump in front.

 1917 Original Rockville Garage with 2 story addition.
 At the left side of the two story building was a narrow vehicle entrance that led to the service department in the rear.
 A house can be seen behind the addition.
-Lewis Reed later purchased the remaining lots (6 total) to expand his dealership in the back.
-Until 1920, Dodge sported a set of six hexagonal windows in the back of each passenger cabin on their Touring and Roaster models.
-These were called cathedral lights and became the first trademark feature to make Dodge vehicles stand out from the rest.
-Parked in front is an early Dodge car with the exclusive Dodge Brothers cathedral-style rear curtain windows.
+Lewis Reed later purchased the remaining lots to expand his dealership in the back.

-1917 Original Rockville Garage with 2 story addition.
+1917 Original building with 2 story addition.
 Note the Texaco Filling Station signage and the Texaco Petroleum fuel truck refilling the single pump in front.

 1918 Two Story Addition to Original Shop.
 View From Side on Rockville Pike.
 The first floor housed the Service Department and upper floor was used for parts storage.
 The chimney was probably to a coal furnace that was used to heat the building.
 The many windows allowed natural light for working on cars.
 Back in this time electric lighting was sparse and natural day light was what most people worked by.
 Signage for Firestone Tires replaced the Fisk brand that was sold at Rockville Garage earlier in 1915.

 Reed Brothers Dodge got a new facelift and remodel in 1921.
-The original part of the garage was converted into a new car showroom and the service operation was moved out into the rear portion of the building.
 Note the modern gas pumps.
 The Rockville Fair Grounds are beyond the boarded fence.

 1922 – New awning on the front of the building.
 Three of the crew are seen posing with Dodge Commercial Cars.